charles19132/calcite/README.md

 ## Deploying

-You should be able to deploy it in most manners.
+You should be able to deploy it in any manner you like.

-However Anaconda has a chance of not working properly and the system will fail to start.